Jaywalk3r/Getting-and-Cleaning-Data/CodeBook.md

 We create a second tidy data set with the average of each variable with the average for each subject and activity combination.
 We have 30 subjects and 6 activities, so our resulting data frame will have 180 rows.
 The *summarize_each* function in the *dplyr* package allows us to create the desired data frame very easily.

-As before, we save our new data frame as both a comma separated value file and a .Rdata file.
+As before, we save our new data frame in three file formats.

 ```r